-All persons visiting the school must enter through the school office where they are required to register as a Parent Helper, a Visitor or a Contractor.
-Badges are issued and need to be worn so staff members can see the person has registered through the office and is allowed on-site.
+All persons visiting the school must enter through the school office where they are required to sign in.
+Visitor stickers are issued and need to be worn so staff members can see the person is allowed on-site.
 Even parents who are just dropping something off for their child need to enter via the school office.